candy-kingdom/mints/README.md

 ```

 Flags also support default values, but that doesn't make much sense.
-Default value of `False` is already set implicitly for each flag.
+The default value of `False` is already set implicitly for each flag.
-Default value of `True` makes a flag to be always true.
+The default value of `True` makes a flag to be always true.

 For example, one could define:
 ```py